 4. Check out your competitors.

-A stealthy way to find new business ideas is to quietly monitor the social media activity of the big players and/or competitors in the industries in which you're interested.
+A stealthy way to find new business ideas is to quietly monitor the social media activity of the big players or competitors in your potential industry.

 "The trick to using social media to find new ideas and stay on top of the current trends is to monitor your competitors," said Matthew Reischer, CEO of LegalAdvice.com.